Majorana vortex modes in spin-singlet chiral superconductors with noncollinear spin ordering: Local density of states study: Introduction

-It is known that a helical long-range magnetic ordering in superconducting structures with the spin-singlet component of pairing can also lead to topological superconductivity and, consequently, to the formation of Majorana modes.
-Among such structures are spin chains on the surface of a superconductor~\cite{choy-11, nadj-perge-13} and 2D magnetic superconductors~\cite{martin-12, lu-13, valkov-18, bedow-20, rex-20, zlotnikov-21}.
-Helical magnet-superconductor heterostructures were realized experimentally, specifically, a chain of Fe atoms with 120-degree ordering on a superconducting Re substrate~\cite{kim-18}, as well as a Fe or Mn monolayer on the Re surface~\cite{palacio-morales-19, spethmann-20}.
 It should be noted that in the vast majority of the theoretical studies of topological superconductivity in magnetic superconductors the emphasis has been on the description of Majorana end modes rather than Majorana vortex modes.
-The formation of Majorana modes on the vortex-antivortex pair was briefly described in \cite{lu-13} for the coexistence state of chiral $d_1+id_2$ superconductivity and stripe magnetic ordering on a triangular lattice with periodic boundary conditions.
+The formation of Majorana modes on the vortex-antivortex pair previously was described in \cite{lu-13} for the coexistence state of chiral $d_1+id_2$ superconductivity and stripe magnetic ordering on a triangular lattice with periodic boundary conditions.